bigfix/developer.bigfix.com/site/pages/relevance/tutorial/client/index.md

 Evaluate the relevance above and notice its returned type.
 For more information about tuples, read its [Guide](/relevance/guide/basics/tuples.html) and watch the following [video](https://www.youtube.com/watch?v=yz0V4Si849E).

-### If/Then/Else
+### If...Then...Else

-The Relevance langauge also supports [If/Then/Else](/relevance/guide/basics/if-then-else.html) clause to return different objects depending on whether a condition evaluates to `True` or `False`.
+The Relevance langauge also supports [If...Then...Else](/relevance/guide/basics/if-then-else.html) clause to return different objects depending on whether a condition evaluates to `True` or `False`.
 The general syntax is:

 ````